 – A big bang event.

 It’s amazing to look at the absolutely unbelievable things that have happened in the last 20 years, things no one could have predicted or expected.
-Civil rights.
-Gay rights.
 New technology.
-A black president.
 Innovation.
-The thought that giving things away for free would somehow become the function of much of capitalism (as occurred and continues to occur on the internet, including on this blog), would have seemed stupid and socialistic.
+The thought that giving things away for free would somehow become the function of much of capitalism (as continues to occur on the internet, including here on Medium), would have seemed unbelievable.

-So if gun owners can’t come up with something, and they continue to legitimize the NRA, then don’t be surprised when the right to bear arms is lost all together.
+So if gun owners can’t come up with something, then don’t be surprised when the right to bear arms is lost all together.
 Stranger things have happened in my lifetime, and yours.

 I’d love to hear your thoughts.
-Did you see any conversations like these in the last few days?
 Have you felt a change in your viewpoint on guns since the long discussion we had in October?
 If you’re a gun owner, does this conversation stress you out?
 Or are you sort of “meh” about the guns you own and could easily give them up?
 What do you think of the idea of responsible gun ownership?
 How would you define it?
 And would you be supportive if your definition of responsible gun ownership was made a law that was required of all gun owners?